quipucords/quipucords/docs/source/beta.rst

 Quipucords User Guide
 =====================

 This version of the *Quipucords User Guide* is provided as a preview during the pilot phase of Project Sonar.
 This guide is under development and is subject to substantial change.
 Because one of the goals of the pilot phase is to gather feedback on the documentation and workflows, you are encouraged to provide feedback about potential improvements to this information.
-Submit your feedback to the Project Sonar support contacts that are provided in your pilot phase kickoff materials (*more specific contact info when the pilot contact email address is available...*).
+Submit your feedback to the Project Sonar support contact email address, <sonar-pilot@redhat.com>.

 About Quipucords
 ----------------